dora-metrics/pelorus/docs/Demo.md

 In this demo, you will get a taste of how Pelorus captures a change going through the application's delivery cycle.

-1. Initializing Pelorus sets the baseline
+1. Initializing Pelorus sets the baseline by looking at existing, stored data
 2. Running the demo script will create a new commit to go through the pipeline
 3. Watch as the metrics and trends change as new versions roll out